 The most common ants in Massachusetts and New England

 are mainly considered by experts to be nuisance pests.
-In other words, they are highly poisonous, and in turn, are not dangerous to humans or pets.
+In other words, they are not highly poisonous, and in turn, are not dangerous to humans or pets.
 Carpenter ants, however, cause structural damage by making their nests in wood.
 This could potentially cause a risk to humans.

 How do you get rid of ants?

 Here's the challenge with eliminating an ant colony: the ants you see are only the tip of the iceberg.
 By some accounts, 90 percent of an ant colony is located in an area you can't see.
 That means an expert like Burgess Pest Management

 has to located the ant nest, or use the proper residual products that will allow the rest of the colony to be effective.
 Most importantly, we have to kill the queen.
 No queen means no colony.
 No colony means a happy, ant-free customer.

 At Burgess Pest Management

 , we know how important it is to solve your pest problem as soon as possible.
 That's why we offer emergency and same day service, and in most cases we can be there the very next day.

 is a Quality Pro Certified company; our industry's highest distinction.
 We are also a pest management firm based on the principles of Integrated Pest Management

 (IPM) techniques.
 IPM is a system of controls and barriers that limit the need to treat for pests with a chemical.
 It's only when a certain environmental or economic threshold is crossed that a Pest Management Professional will resort to the use of a low impact product, which may include gel baits.